State of the Art

 Susan Short Bensinger Ben Watts Tom Truss

-Tom Truss, Susan Short Bensinger, Ben Watts
+Tom Truss, Susan Short Bensinger, Ben Watts (2 photos above)

 Annetta Wade, Soloist

-Quartet above: Larry?, Maida Withers,
+Quartet above: Larry Graves, Maida Withers,

 Taffy Schaeffer-Merkert, Ben Watts

-Solo: Annetta Wade
+Soloist: Annetta Wade

 .